 - 1. Earned within the last five years a composite score of 23 or higher on the ACT test, with individual English and/or Math scores of at least 19.
 A student can be exempt in math OR English as long as he/she scores a 19 on either part AND has the composite score of 23. - 2.
 Earned within the last five years a composite score of 1070 or higher on the SAT test, with individual Verbal and/or Math scores of at least 500.
 A student can be exempt in math OR English as long as he/she scores a 500 on either part AND has the composite score of 1070. - 3.
-Earned within the last three years the following minimum scores on the TAKS (exit-level) test: 2200 in math and/or 2200 in English/Language Arts (ELA) with a writing subscore of at least 3. - If a student meets all three areas, he/she is exempt from Texas Success Initiative (TSI) testing requirements. - If a student has the 2200 in math but not the language arts requirement, then he/she is TSI waived in math but must test in reading and writing. - If a student has the 2200 in Language Arts and the 3+ on the essay but has not met the 2200 in math, then he/she is college ready in reading and writing but must test for math. - 4.
-Possess an Associate or Bachelor's degree from a regionally accredited institution of higher education. - 5.
-A student who transfers to Amarillo College from a regionally accredited institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework in math, English and/or reading. - 6.
-Enroll in a Level-One certificate program, a program of 42 or fewer semester credit hours.
+Earned within the last three years the following minimum scores on the TAKS (exit-level) test: 2200 in math and/or 2200 in English/Language Arts (ELA) with a writing subscore of at least 3. - If a student meets all three areas, he/she is exempt from Texas Success Initiative (TSI) testing requirements. - If a student has the 2200 in math but not the language arts requirement, then he/she is TSI complete in math but must test in reading and writing. - If a student has the 2200 in Language Arts and the 3+ on the essay but has not met the 2200 in math, then he/she is college ready in reading and writing but must test for math. - 4.
+Possesses an Associate's or Bachelor's degree from a regionally accredited institution of higher education. - Transfers to Amarillo College from a regionally accredited institution of higher education or an accredited out-of-state institution of higher education and has satisfactorily completed college-level coursework in math, English and/or reading-intensive courses. - 6.
+Enrolls in a Level-One certificate program, a program of 42 or fewer semester credit hours.
 NOTE: Students enrolling in a Level-One certificate program must contact the Assessment Center or the Program Advisor for required testing and remediation information.
 See Appendix C.

-- 7. A student who is not seeking a degree or certificate.
-These students: - must not be seeking a degree or certificate; - must meet all Amarillo College admission requirements; - on application must declare "Educational Goal" to be other than Associate Degree or Certificate of Completion; - cannot receive federal financial aid; - must meet all course and testing prerequisites.
+7. Non-degree seeking students:

+- must not be seeking a degree or certificate; - must meet all Amarillo College admission requirements; - on application must declare "Educational Goal" to be other than Associate Degree or Certificate of Completion; - cannot receive federal financial aid; - must meet all course prerequisites.

-CRITERIA FOR MEETING ASSESSMENT REQUIREMENTS
+CRITERIA FOR MEETING

+ASSESSMENT REQUIREMENTS

-There are only three ways to prove college readiness.
-The student must pass the Texas Higher Education Assessment (THEA) or Accuplacer, complete the sequence of remediation or be exempt from testing.
+There are three ways to demonstrate college readiness.
+The student must demonstrate college readiness on the Texas Higher Education Assessment (THEA), Accuplacer or other approved test, complete the sequence of remediation, or be exempt from testing.
 The following section provides details important for advising.

-- 1. A student who initially fails one or more sections of the required testing may satisfy college readiness standards in one of two ways: - a.
-Achieve a passing score when retesting or - b.
+- A student who initially fails to demonstrate college readiness on one or more sections of the required assessment may satisfy college readiness standards in one of two ways: - a.
+Achieve a score showing college readiness when retesting or - b.
 Complete the remediation sequence. - 2.
 Minimum Passing Standards for testing:

 TEST READING SCORE MATH SCORE College Level Math Scores ESSAY SCORE WRITING SCORE

-THEA/TASP 230 230 270 Included in the Writing Score 220
+THEA/TASP 230 230 270 Included in Writing Score 220

 MAPS (no longer available) 114 613 619 6 310

 ACCUPLACER 78 63 75 6 80

 ASSET 41 38 47 6 40

 COMPASS 81 39 46 6 59